Oxio Internet Review (2025) – Plans, Prices, Reviews

 So while Oxio isn’t running its own lines, you’re still getting reliable connectivity from the same backbone that powers the big guys.

-If you’re lucky enough to live in a region where Oxio runs on Cogeco’s infrastructure, the 1000 Mbps plan is just $55 a month.
-That’s honestly one of the best deals in Canada right now.
+For those who want top speed, the 1000 Mbps (1 Gbps) plan costs $90 a month.
+However, if you live in a region where Oxio runs on Cogeco’s infrastructure (parts of Ontario and Quebec) the same gigabit plan is just $55 a month, which is honestly one of the best deals in Canada right now.

 Real People, Real Support